Special Needs Financial Planning • Flat-Fee • Fiduciary

 What is special needs financial planning?

 Special needs financial planning coordinates the financial side of caring for a family member with a disability.
-It includes Special Needs Trust funding, ABLE account strategy, SSI and Medicaid eligibility monitoring, DAC benefits planning, and the long view: who manages the trust, who knows the plan, and what happens across two lifetimes.
+It includes Special Needs Trust funding, ABLE account strategy, SSI & Medicaid eligibility monitoring, DAC benefits planning, and the long view: who manages the trust, who knows the plan, and what happens across two lifetimes.

 Read the Special Needs Guide →